-Considering both the tendency for residents to reject off-leash areas near their homes, and the limited land availability in Orangeville, the Town could consider partnerships with public or private landholders for a second location.
-For example, Orangeville Hydro has a large field that does not appear to be used and is not adjacent to residences (Figure 32).
-Depending on Hydro's plans/use of that land, they may be willing to partner with the Town to allow an off-leash park on this parcel.
+Considering both the tendency for residents to reject off-leash areas near their homes, and the limited land availability in Orangeville, the Town could consider partnerships with public or private landholders for a second location, preferably in a non-residential part of Town.
 A second option could be the large open space at Princess of Wales Park, beside the ball diamond (Figure 33 on the following page).
 The area is large enough for dogs to run, is not currently used by any sports teams, and is located in the opposite end of Town from the existing dog park, making it more accessible to residents in this area.
 There are some homes on Alder Street that back on to the parcel, but there is sufficient space that the dog park would not need to be immediately adjacent to their properties.

-Figure 5-32: Orangeville Hydro Open Field for Potential Off-Leash Dog Park
+Figure 5-32: Off-Leash Dog Park Example